unnus/unnus/content/_index.md

 			<div class="text-content">
 				<h3>How effectively can you operate in an environment that has multiple care facilities competing for the same patients and services?</h3>
 				<p>Giving the flood of “me too” care services, patients have wider options to pick and choose from</p>
-				<p>Ironically, when medical businesses are faced with competition from too many services, features, messages, meanings, or media, their first reaction is to <b>fight clutter with more clutter.</b></p>
+				<p>Ironically, when medical businesses are faced with competition from too many services, features, messages, meanings, or media, their first reaction is to fight clutter with more clutter.</p>
 				<p>It's like trying to put out a fire with gasoline</p>
 				<p>And to this, patients deals with clutter the best way they can—by blocking most of it out.</p>
 				<p>If people can choose where they get healthcare, and they have a bunch of options:</p>